Updated: Dec 13, 2020

-In a fit of rage, you draw your dagger and just like that, it's a good ol’ fashioned medieval bar fight.
+In a fit of rage, you draw your dagger, and just like that, it's a good ol’ fashioned medieval bar fight.

 Ok, ok...this isn’t exactly how it would go down these days, but it’s the historical picture Charles Lin of Capital Kunst Des Fechtens paints in his commentary on Urban Violence in Medieval Germany.
 In this article, Lin explains that medieval Germany was swimming in young men armed with short tempers, copious amounts of pride, and all manner of pointy things.
 Toss alcohol into the mix and what you had going on was daily violence on a scale that is unimaginable in our modern landscape.

-When training in the combat forms employed in these fights, that were often born out of flaring tempers or bruised egos, we cleanse it of all wrathful passion and focus on the sport, but in doing so, remove the urgency of needing to defend against a sudden attack.
+When training in the combat forms employed in these fights, which were often born out of flaring tempers or bruised egos, we cleanse it of all wrathful passion and focus on the sport, but in doing so, remove the urgency of needing to defend against a sudden attack.
 How can we infuse our technical training with the twitch response steeped in adrenaline and the survival instinct?
-Lin suggests the threat that accompanies this scenario alters the very shape of the techniques employed, bringing new perspective to the training.
+Lin suggests the threat that accompanies this scenario alters the very shape of the techniques employed, bringing a new perspective to the training.

 Simulating a bar fight...sounds fun, right?!
 I’m glad you agree, but how you ask!